 3 – Could Hell be a Place You Have to Actually Fight to Get Into?

 That’s right.
 Nobody gets into Hell unless they want to be there.
 You have to battle your way into this place.
 You have to fight past every obstacle God puts in your path.
 You have to fight to ignore the hundreds if not thousands of signs and indicators from creation revealing the goodness and glory of God (Romans 1).
 You have fight to ignore Christians witnessing to you.
 You have to refuse the Good News coming from the ministers on TV, radio, newspapers, your friends, relatives and the guy at work.
 You have to ignore scenes in movies that depict God’s invitation to be saved.
 You have to ignore this article.
 You have to fight the voice of your conscience.
 You have to fight the still small voice of the Holy Spirit convicting you of refusing the God Who created you.
-Yes, you have to fight with every ounce of energy you have until your last breath to get into Hell.
+Yes, you have to fight and resist with every ounce of energy you have until your last breath to get into Hell.

 C. S. Lewis suggested that there is a way for people in hell to leave but they inevitably always end up choosing to stay there because separation from God is worth more to them than the suffering it causes.
 In any event, regardless how you define Hell, it was never intended for mankind; it was prepared for the devil and his crew (Matthew 25).
 If you don’t want to go to a place like that, ask Jesus Christ to come into your life and save you from your sins and their consequences… surrender all you are to Him…Let Him be your Lord.
 You will truly see why the Good News is so good!